 We welcome submissions from educational practitioners who, as Living Theory researchers, are undertaking to understand and explain their educational influences in their own learning, the learning of others, and in their own contexts (Whitehead, 1989).
 We are dedicated to publishing accounts in which practitioners show how they are living their values in their working lives.
 Many practitioners may not before have been able to, or have wanted to, or have felt the relevance of writing and representing their significant ideas and extensive personal knowledge.
 Thus, one of the chief reasons for the existence of this e-journal is to give to such people the space, freedom and encouragement to speak.
 Although we prefer practitioners' accounts, we are open to different forms of expression from contributors who stand firmly in their lives for the life-affirming values that help others and make the world a better place for all peoples.

-Ongoing discussions between Living Theorists about their work (www.ejolts.net/moodle ).
-We understand Living Theories to be implicit in the process of comprehending and explaining the open-ended nature of enquiries as educational researchers seek to improve learning within their own particular contexts and relate it to the wider picture.
+Ongoing discussions between Living Theorists about their work in the Open Reviewing Space and the Community Space, both accessible from http://ejolts.org/.
+We understand living-theories to emerge in the process of comprehending and explaining the open-ended nature of enquiries as educational researchers seek to improve learning within their own particular contexts and relate it to the wider picture.

-Publishing explanations that connect the flow of life-affirming energy with living values such as love, freedom, justice, compassion, courage, care and democratic evaluation.
+Publishing explanations that connect the flow of life-affirming and life-enhancing energy with living values such as love, freedom, justice, compassion, courage, care and democratic evaluation.

 Flexibility of forms, processes and explanations.
 EJOLTS is an entirely web-based journal and we feel that this medium offers advantages over other publications that rely mainly on hard copy.
 Publishing through the Internet permits the integration of a wide variety of multi-media forms (e.g. audio, video, photographs) with written text to give a unique life to what it is we want to communicate.